gittest20202/terraform-modules/Readme.md

 ## ARCHITECTURE OF MODULE

-#### modules directory: This is the place where we create scaleton of the resources.
+#### modules directory: This is the directory where we create skeleton of the resources.
 #### vm1 directory: This directory contains information related to vm1 deployment
 #### vm2 directory: This directory contains information related to vm2 deployment